 The initial STARPAS project was completed in FY 1994-1995.
 The STARPAS system is a direct access system connected to the real-time database maintained by the Corporations Division.
 All information is up-to-the-minute and can be searched by business entity name or by officer, director or statutory agent.
 The STARPAS system is available free of charge through the Commission website.
-The IT section is responsible for the management and enhancement of the division's ten-server system.
-Programming is done in-house.
-The IT section provides ad hoc reports to the public in response to specific requests.
+The IT section became a part of the Commission-wide IT Division and a complete summary of its activity will be found elsewhere in this report.